natcap/invest.users-guide/source/seasonal_water_yield.rst

 +------------------+--------------------------------------------------------------------------+-----------------------------------+

 |
+|

-The alpha parameter represents the temporal variability in the contribution of upslope available water to evapotranspiration on a pixel.
-In the default parameterization, its value is set to 1/12, assuming that the soil buffers water release and that the monthly contribution is exactly one 12\ :sup:`th` of the annual contribution.
+The *alpha* parameter represents the temporal variability in the contribution of upslope available water to evapotranspiration on a pixel.
+In the default parameterization, its value is set to 1/12, assuming that the soil buffers water release and that the monthly contribution is exactly 1\\12\ :sup:`th` of the annual contribution.

-To allow upslope subsidy to be temporally variable, the user can enter the monthly α\ :sub:`m` values, in the same table as the rain events table.
+To allow upslope subsidy to be temporally variable, the user can enter monthly *alpha* values, in the same table as the rain events table.

 **Inputs**